-In connection with the Sargent Aerospace & Defense ("Sargent") acquisition on April 24, 2015, the Company entered into a credit agreement (the "Credit Agreement") and related Guarantee, Pledge Agreement and Security Agreement with Wells Fargo Bank, National Association, as Administrative Agent, Collateral Agent, Swingline Lender and Letter of Credit Issuer and the other lenders party thereto and terminated the JP Morgan Credit Agreement.
-The Credit Agreement provides RBCA, as Borrower, with (a) a \$200 million Term Loan and (b) a \$350 million Revolver and together with the Term Loan (the "Facilities").
+In connection with the Sargent Aerospace & Defense ("Sargent") acquisition on April 24, 2015, the Company entered into a credit agreement (the "Credit Agreement") and related Guarantee, Pledge Agreement and Security Agreement with Wells Fargo Bank, National Association, as Administrative Agent, Collateral Agent, Swingline Lender and Letter of Credit Issuer, and the other lenders party thereto and terminated the Company's prior credit agreement with JP Morgan.
+The Credit Agreement provides the Company with the Facilities consisting of the \$200.0 million Term Loan and the \$350.0 million Revolver.
 The Facilities expire on April 24, 2020.

-Amounts outstanding under the Facilities generally bear interest at (a) a base rate determined by reference to the higher of (1) Wells Fargo's prime lending rate, (2) the federal funds effective rate plus 1/2 of 1% and (3) the one-month LIBOR rate plus 1% or (b) LIBOR rate plus a specified margin, depending on the type of borrowing being made.
+Amounts outstanding under the Facilities generally bear interest at (a) a base rate determined by reference to the higher of (1) Wells Fargo's prime lending rate, (2) the federal funds effective rate plus 1/2 of 1% and (3) the one-month LIBOR rate plus 1%, or (b) LIBOR plus a specified margin, depending on the type of borrowing being made.
 The applicable margin is based on the Company's consolidated ratio of total net debt to consolidated EBITDA from time to time.
-Currently, the Company's margin is 0.00% for base rate loans and 1.00% for LIBOR rate loans.
+Currently, the Company's margin is 0.00% for base rate loans and 1.00% for LIBOR loans.

-On May 31, 2018, the Company paid down the remaining balance of the Term Loan. \$1.0 million in unamortized debt issuance costs associated with the Term Loan were written off at the time of payoff and were recorded within Other non-operating expense on the consolidated statements of operations.
+On May 31, 2018, the Company paid off the remaining balance of the Term Loan. \$1.0 million in unamortized debt issuance costs associated with the Term Loan were written off at the time of payoff and were recorded within other non-operating expense on the consolidated statements of operations.

-The Credit Agreement requires the Company to comply with various covenants, including among other things, financial covenants to maintain the following: (1) a ratio of consolidated net debt to adjusted EBITDA, not to exceed 3.50 to 1; and (2) a consolidated interest coverage ratio not to be less than 2.75 to 1.
-The Credit Agreement allows the Company to, among other things, make distributions to shareholders, repurchase its stock, incur other debt or liens, or acquire or dispose of assets provided that the Company complies with certain requirements and limitations of the agreement.
-As of June 30, 2018, the Company was in compliance with all such covenants.
+The Credit Agreement requires the Company to comply with various covenants, including among other things, financial covenants to maintain the following: (1) a ratio of consolidated net debt to adjusted EBITDA, not greater than 3.50 to 1; and (2) a consolidated interest coverage ratio of at least 2.75 to 1.
+The Credit Agreement allows the Company to, among other things, make distributions to shareholders, repurchase its stock, incur other debt or liens, or acquire or dispose of assets provided that the Company complies with certain requirements and limitations of the Credit Agreement.
+As of September 29, 2018, the Company was in compliance with all such covenants.

-The Company's obligations under the Credit Agreement are secured as well as providing for a pledge of substantially all of the Company's and RBCA's assets.
-The Company and certain of its subsidiaries have also entered into a Guarantee to guarantee RBCA's obligations under the Credit Agreement.
+The Company's obligations under the Credit Agreement are secured by a pledge of substantially all of the Company's domestic assets.
+The Company's domestic subsidiaries have also entered into a Guarantee to guarantee the Company's obligations under the Credit Agreement.

-Approximately \$4.0 million of the Revolver is being utilized to provide letters of credit to secure RBCA's obligations relating to certain insurance programs.
-As of June 30, 2018, \$1.7 million in unamortized debt issuance cost remain.
-As of June 30, 2018, RBCA has the ability to borrow up to an additional \$206.8 million under the Revolver.
+Approximately \$4.0 million of the Revolver is being utilized to provide letters of credit to secure the Company's obligations relating to certain insurance programs.
+As of September 29, 2018, \$1.4 million in unamortized debt issuance costs remain.
+As of September 29, 2018, the Company has the ability to borrow up to an additional \$226.8 million under the Revolver.